-Now that you’ve selected the style and binding, you’re going to need to format your file to make a beautiful book.
-It’s important to be aware that, even with the thicker white paper, some of the colors may show through the page.
+Even with the thicker white paper, some of the colors may show through the page.
 Therefore, you may want to place only one image per sheet of paper rather than printing images back to back.
 Also, don’t forget the first page of the file will print on the right side of the book, as will all odd-numbered pages.
 Keep this in mind if you have any images that span two pages.

 And lastly, to ensure none of your artwork is lost during trimming and binding, make sure your image is at least .25 inches from the edge of the page.